AWS Environments

 Changing to the AWS_2023_12_15 Feature Version

-To change an existing AWS environment to use the AWS_2023_12_15 feature version, you must log into the AWS Management Console and update the IAM policy for credentials created for the StreamSets AWS environment.
-Then, you log into the StreamSets platform and edit the AWS environment to enable the feature version.
+To change an existing AWS environment to use the AWS_2023_12_15 feature version, you must log in to the AWS Management Console and update the IAM policy for credentials created for the IBM StreamSets AWS environment.
+Then, you log in to IBM StreamSets and edit the AWS environment to enable the feature version.

 After saving the edited environment, Control Hub restarts all deployments belonging to the environment, causing AWS CloudFormation to replace all of the existing EC2 instances.

-2. Locate the IAM policy for credentials created for the StreamSets AWS environment.
+2. Locate the IAM policy for credentials created for the IBM StreamSets AWS environment.

 3. Add the permissions in bold to the following section of the existing IAM policy: